TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/AccessControlOptions/Index.rst

 Page Permissions
 ----------------

-Page permissions are designed to work like file permissions on UNIX systems.
+Page permissions are designed to work like file permissions on `Unix`:pn: systems.
 Each page record has an owner user and group and permission settings for the owner, the group and "everybody".
 This is summarized here: